10 Ways To Improve Your Apple Watch Battery Life (#5 Is A MUST)

 6. Disable The Activate On Wrist Raise Feature

 The Apple Watch has an awesome feature that automatically wakes it and turns on the screen when you raise your wrist to look at the watch.
 It does this using the accelerometer as a prompt.
-But while this is handy and saves usage time, it can be a battery drain for those that are very active with their hands.
+But while this is handy and saves users time, it can be a battery drain for those that are very active with their hands.

 MORE: How To Install watchOS Updates On The Apple Watch (The EASY Way)